mlflow/mlflow/docs/source/llms/llama-index/index.rst

 Introduction
 ------------

-**LlamaIndex** 🦙 is a powerful data centric framework designed to seamlessly connect custom data sources to large language models (LLMs).
+**LlamaIndex** 🦙 is a powerful data-centric framework designed to seamlessly connect custom data sources to large language models (LLMs).
 It offers a comprehensive suite of data structures and tools that simplify the process of ingesting, structuring, and accessing private or domain-specific data for use with LLMs.
 LlamaIndex excels in enabling context-aware AI applications by providing efficient indexing and retrieval mechanisms, making it easier to build advanced QA systems, chatbots,